Get guest blogger Carrie Bradley's advice on enjoying a relaxing holiday in Orlando while traveling with children.

 Last but not least, consider alternative attractions to the big theme parks, including some of our favourite things to do — as seen below.

 We ventured out to this dining, entertainment and shopping complex on International Drive early one evening.
-Strolling around the attractions (including SEA LIFE Orlando Aquarium and ICON Orlando, formerly the Orlando Eye) and sitting on the green enjoying an ice cream after dinner at Outback Steakhouse was the perfect tonic to a busy previous day.
+Strolling around the attractions (including SEA LIFE Orlando Aquarium and The Wheel, formerly ICON Orlando) and sitting on the green enjoying an ice cream after dinner at Outback Steakhouse was the perfect tonic to a busy previous day.

 Crayola Experience in Orlando